Thyme: History

 Wild thyme grows in the Levant, where it might have been first cultivated.
 Ancient Egyptians used common thyme (Thymus vulgaris) for embalming.
 The ancient Greeks used it in their baths and burnt it as incense in their temples, believing it was a source of courage.

-The spread of thyme throughout Europe was thought to be due to the Romans, as they used it to purify their rooms and to "give an aromatic flavour to cheese and liqueurs".
+The spread of thyme throughout Europe was thought to be done by Romans, as they used it to purify their rooms and to "give an aromatic flavour to cheese and liqueurs".
 In the European Middle Ages, the herb was placed beneath pillows to aid sleep and ward off nightmares.
 In this period, women also often gave knights and warriors gifts that included thyme leaves, as it was believed to bring courage to the bearer.
 Thyme was also used as incense and placed on coffins during funerals, as it was supposed to assure passage into the next life.

 The name of the genus of fish Thymallus, first given to the grayling (T. thymallus, described in the 1758 edition of Systema Naturae by Swedish zoologist Carl Linnaeus), originates from the faint smell of thyme that emanates from the flesh.